nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The proposed grouping feature is facilitated by managing groups with the existing `model` component.
+The grouping feature is facilitated by managing groups with the existing `model` component.
 Additionally, it implements the following features:

 * `#AddToGroup()` - Adds a person to a group.
 * `#Ungroup()` - Removes a person from a group.